tangentsoft/mysqlpp/HACKERS.md

 As with `mysqlpp.fossil`, you can call the working directory anything you like.
 I actually prefer a working tree that looks like this:

-    ~/museum/                  # Where fossils are kept
+    ~/museum/                  # Where one keeps fossils, right? mysqlpp.fossil
-        mysqlpp.fossil
     ~/src/                     # Working tree for software projects mysqlpp/
-            skull/             # Fossil head, get it?
-I crack me up. trunk -> skull/    # Alias to match Fossil branch naming some-branch/       # Separately-opened working branch
+            trunk/             # Primary working branch for MySQL++ other-branch/      # Separate working branch checkout
-            3.2.3/             # Tagged release checkout
+            3.2.3/             # Older tagged stable release checkout

 Fossil will let you make any modifications you like to your local repository copy.
-For those with privileges on the upstream copy, checkins get automatically synced with it by default.
-(If you prefer Git or Mercurial style two-phase commits, you can say `fossil settings autosync off`.)
-If you don't have such permissions, you just modify your local copy, then have to merge in upstream changes when updating your local clone.
+For those with check-in privileges on the upstream copy, changes get automatically synced with it by default.
+(If you prefer Git or Mercurial style two-phase commits, you can say `fossil set autosync off`.)
+If you don't have such permissions, check-ins just modify your local repository clone, then have to merge in upstream changes when updating your local clone.

 Developers are expected to make all changes that affect the libary's API, ABI, or behavior on a branch, rather than check such changes directly into the trunk.
-Once we have discussed the change on the [mailing list][ml] and resolved any isssues with the experimental branch, it will be merged into the trunk.
+Once we have discussed the change on the [forum][for] and resolved any isssues with the experimental branch, it will be merged into the trunk.

 Creating a branch in Fossil is scary-simple, to the point that those coming from other version control systems may ask, "Is that really all